z3l4w5/tintin-space/content/docs/part1/chapter4/2/_index.md

 ![Listing4.5](Listing4.5.svg)
 {{< /details >}}

-We can navigate to http://localhost:1313/blog to view the entries in the blog section, to http://localhost:1313/blog/community to see the posts in the subsection for   com- munity-provided entries, and to http://localhost:1313/news to see those in the news section.
+We can navigate to http://localhost:1313/blog to view the entries in the blog section, to http://localhost:1313/blog/community to see the posts in the subsection for   community-provided entries, and to http://localhost:1313/news to see those in the news section.

 {{< hint warning >}}
 **NOTE** You need to commit the files to a Git repository for the dates to be read from Git by Hugo.